basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 basic actors: **leaders** and **followers**.

 Leaders and followers coordinate with one another on most requests.
-While leaders and followers coordinate on all puts and deletes, i.e. all writes, you can enable leaders to respond to gets without the need to coordinate with followers.
+While leaders and followers coordinate on all writes, i.e. all puts and deletes, you can enable leaders to respond to gets without the need to coordinate with followers.
 This is known as granting a **leader lease**.
 Leader leases are enabled by default, and are disabled (or re-enabled) at the cluster level.
-A more in-depth account of the ensemble behavior can be found in our [internal documentation](https://github.com/basho/riak_ensemble/tree/feature/add-docs/doc).
+A more in-depth account of ensemble behavior can be found in our [internal documentation](https://github.com/basho/riak_ensemble/tree/feature/add-docs/doc).

 In addition to leaders and followers, ensemble peers use lightweight